BenD2525/the-rescuers-p1/README.md

 * As a current user, I want to be able to easily navigate through the site and access the information I need.
 * As a current user, I want to easily find out how long it might take for the service to come back to me after submitting an inquiry.
+* As a current user, I want to be able to get to know the dogs and learn about the service.
+* As a current user, I want to be able to access the service's social media platforms.

 New User Goals